mecano-dn/mecano-dn.github.io/content/english/blog/canonisation_as_parody.md

 Eco's playful scenarios illuminate something profound about Western cultural transmission.
 Canonisation - the process of deeming some works more important than others - shows a clear continuation since antiquity, as literary criticism is as old as literary creation itself.
 We can see the effects of canonisation everywhere, whether in ancient anthologies, or in the headquarters of Penguin Random House.

-However, the *mechanisms* of canonisation were not stable all the time: while the economic value to be extracted from works in the book market has always affected canonisation and preservation (Johnson & Parker, 2009), today’s process involves industrial production, mass marketing, and corporate consolidation.
+However, the *mechanisms* of canonisation were not stable all the time: while the economic value to be extracted from works in the book market has always affected canonisation and preservation (Johnson & Parker 2009), today’s process involves industrial production, mass marketing, and corporate consolidation.

 In general, I am struck by how canonisation reveals both continuities (the persistent practice of valuation) and discontinuities (the shift from scribal to industrial production) in Western cultural transmission since antiquity.
 The simplification of such complex knowledge transmission processes is very suggestive and funny.
 One example of this humouristic mechanism at play: the meme of “It was revealed to me in a dream” shows discontinuous standards for source credibility.

 ![image 1](../assets/images/blog/citing_dreams.png)

-*This footnote goes viral cyclically on social media.*
+*Figure 1: This footnote goes viral cyclically on social media.*

 ![image 2](../assets/images/blog/modern_vs_ancient_historian.png)

-*Meme depicting the difficulties of being a historian in our times.*
+*Figure 2: Meme depicting the difficulties of being a historian in our times.*

 Simplifications, therefore, are a humouristic mechanism.
 But a funny simplification shows a good understanding of antiquity as well - or a good understanding of today’s view on antiquity.
-Even Umberto Eco simplifies the contemporary relationship between canon and market: the reality is that many canonical works are also best sellers in the publishing industry (Altick, 1957; Porter, 2018; Muñoz Rico et al., 2020).
+Even Umberto Eco simplifies the contemporary relationship between canon and market: the reality is that many canonical works are also best sellers in the publishing industry (Altick 1957; Porter 2018; Muñoz Rico et al. 2020).

 As someone studying how ancient texts achieved their authoritative status, I find Eco's humour very liberating.
 It reminds us that the canonical works we treat with reverence have a relationship with lightness and randomness.
 Recognising the contingent, sometimes absurd elements in cultural transmission doesn't undermine serious scholarship.
 Instead, it might make our work more honest, more nuanced, and certainly more enjoyable.
 After all, if we can't occasionally laugh at our own interpretive blind spots, we might just become the confused future scholars in Eco's "Fragments" - so certain of our reconstructions that we miss what's right in front of us.